tormordev/flight-price-alerts/README.md

     Email Service: Integrated email notifications for price alerts

-    Web Server: Nginx for serving static files and reverse proxying
+    Web Server: Nginx for serving static files and reverse proxying\

+"""""" IMPORTANT """"""
+    Amadeus API: I initially used the free Amadeus API, which worked well in the beginning.
+However, I later discovered that it operates in a test environment, which can lead to frequent failures, especially with larger searches or specific date ranges.
+To ensure reliable results, the Amadeus production API must be used, which requires a paid subscription.
+Below are some example queries that I know work well, but keep in mind that for full functionality, you will need to switch to Amadeus Production:

+        Example Search 1:
+        Origin: MAD
+        Departure Date: 02/18/2025
+        Return Date: 02/19/2025
+        Max Price: 70

+        Example Search 2:
+        Origin: MAD
+        Departure Date: 02/18/2025
+        Return Date: 02/27/2025
+        Max Price: 70
+        Duration: 5 days

+        Example Search 3:
+        Origin: MAD
+        Departure Date: 02/18/2025
+        One-Way: True
+        Max Price: 100

+        Example Search 4:
+        Origin: LONDON
+        Departure Date: 02/19/2025
+        Max Price: 60
+        One-Way: True

+    SendGrid Email Service: Although SendGrid's API often marks email tasks as successful, sometimes the service fails to actually send the emails, despite showing a successful status in Celery logs.
+This issue can lead to delays or undelivered emails.
+I recommend considering AWS for email delivery in future iterations of the application.

 Getting Started

     Setup Instructions

     Follow these steps to set up and run the project using Docker:

     Clone the repository:

         git clone <repository-url>
         cd flight-price-alerts

     Create a .env file:
         Create a .env file in the root directory based on the provided .env.example file.
 Ensure all necessary environment variables (API keys, database credentials, etc.) are set correctly.

         Create .env in backend/.env directory

     Build and start the services:
         Run the following command to build and start the application:

         docker-compose up --build

         Access the application:

         Frontend: Visit http://localhost:3000 to interact with the web app.

         Backend API: Access the FastAPI documentation at http://localhost:8000/docs.

 Running Tests: